arthabus/DreamcastCdiTool/README.md

 Just launch launcher.bat script file under Windows to start the process.
 It will ask to pick CDI files to process.

-# Creating a compilation disc containing multiple games
+# Creating a compilation disc containing multiple games based on DreamOn Collection menu (or DP3 menu as an option)

 To create compilation disc with multiple games start launcher.bat file.
 When CDI pick dialog appears just select multiple files at onece using CTRL/Shift keys.

 Almost done.

-During processing the CDI files the script will ask to enter a display name for every game selected (or just press Enter to use CDI file's name) as well as cover image to display in selection menu (or use -silet flag to skip both inputs)
+While processing the CDI files the script will ask to enter a display name for every game selected (or just press Enter to use CDI file's name) as well as cover image to display in selection menu (or use "-silet" flag to skip both inputs)

 When creation finished the CDI image will contain the games picked before as well as selection menu to select the game from the list.
 Every game will be presented with the image and the name picked previously.